Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 February: Venice

-Locals may grumble about acqua alta, or high water, the nickname for the regular floods that hit the city in winter, but for visitors, it’s a quirky delight.
-Streets will be filled with tables that form makeshift sidewalks in a few feet of water and walking around requires thigh-high plastic waders.
+Locals may grumble about acqua alta, or high water, the regular floods that hit the city in winter, but for visitors, it’s a quirky delight.
+Streets will be filled with tables that form makeshift sidewalks in a few feet of water, and walking around requires thigh-high plastic waders.
 Most hotels will have them on hand this month; just ask.
 Once you’re wearing them, we dare you not to splash around with toddler-like abandon.
 And plus, it’s Carnival the first half of the month, a great excuse to put on a jewel-studded mask.

-Where to stay: La Calcina
+Where to stay

-Book now: lacalcina.com
+Book now: La Calcina

 Kenya is teeming with life during its wet, aka green, season.